The kernel of the Gysin homomorphism for positive characteristic: A theorem on the Gysin kernel

-By \autoref{ggp} above, there exists a natural c-open subset $U_{0, T}$ in $T$ such that the residue field of any closed point in $U_{0, T}$ is isomorphic to the residue field of the geometric generic point of $T$.
-Since this isomorphism of fields induces a scheme-theoretic isomorphism between points, this c-open subset $U_{0, T}$ is such that for any closed point $t \in U_{0, T}$ is scheme-theoretic isomorphic to the geometric generic point $\overline{\eta}$ of $T$.
+By \autoref{ggp} above, there exists a natural c-open subset $U_c$ in $T$ such that the residue field of any closed point in $U_c$ is isomorphic to the residue field of the geometric generic point of $T$.
+Thus we get the following commutative diagram